xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 The number of total cosets of $I_{\mathcal{D}_i}$ is given by $m = \frac{\mid \mathbb{S} \mid}{\mid I_{\mathcal{D}_{i}} \mid}$.
 The number of selector dichotomies for whenever a dichotomy system $\mathfrak{D}$ acts on the Socion group $\mathbb{S}$ is always equal to $m - 1$.
 What a selector dichotomy assigns, to a coset in $r I_{\mathcal{D}_i}$, is two possible outputs in the representation space.
 For a given type $t \in T$, the selector determines which of these two vectors is chosen, based on whether the corresponding boolean trait of the dichotomy holds for $t$.
 Thus, a selector dichotomy is the rule that splits each non-invariant coset into type-dependent vector assignments.

+*Interpretation.* Selector dichotomies do not generate new relations.
+Rather, they choose among affine representatives of a fixed coset in $I_\mathcal{D}

 ## Formal Definition

 Let: